vinceimbat/vinceimbat/content/faith.md

 Check John Schellenberg
 - Prairie Schooners: only way to find out if it's true is to try

+# Faith and action

+I have faith so I could take action.
+I take action so I could develop faith.

+What actions to take to develop faith?
+- Developing the self.
+- Cultivating relationship with others.
+- Contributing to societal change.
+- Taking care of the nonhuman.

 # References

 Webb, S. E. (1999).
 Presence, Memory, and Faith: Passages from a Notebook on The Inward Morning.
 In E. F. Mooney (Ed.), _Wilderness and the Heart: Henry Bugbee’s Philosophy of Place, Presence, and Memory_ (pp. 32–72).
 The University of Georgia Press.